Megan M. Dowd

 101F,S Introduction to Communication.

 An introduction to the fundamental questions of the discipline.
 Investigates the role of symbolic communication, the essential features of interpersonal communication and group process, and the consequences of mediated communication.
 Theoretical examples draw on diverse communication practices that shape one's view of self and other.
-Casey (fall); Dowd (spring).
+Phelan (fall); Dowd (spring).

 202S Explorations in Communication.

 An exploration of the fundamental questions regarding how human communication differs from the communication of other living creatures.
 Drawing on key readings from the communication discipline, students work collaboratively to discover what makes humans unique.
 Readings incorporate articles on human communication and scientific studies of birds, frogs, chimps, bees, elephants, among others.
 (Writing-intensive.)
 (Oral Presentations.)
 (Proseminar.)
 Maximum enrollment, 16.
 Phelan.

 Examines the symbolic forms and technological extensions of communication, from the evolution of human language to the emergence of digital technologies, and evaluates the relationship between dominant modes of communication and the cultures that shape and are shaped by those dominant forms.
 Examines the varied ways in which communication technologies have shaped political, social and economic structures, in addition to shifting perspectives on temporal and spatial orders, as exemplified by revolutions in communication technologies.
 Ceisel.